lukeboi/11ty-blog/posts/soundtrackseverson.md

 <iframe style="width:100%; max-width:750;" height="410" src="https://www.youtube.com/embed/I92sUfuS8C8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Soundtracks for the Present Future is an art installation created by Charley Friedman.
+Soundtracks for the Present Future is an art installation I created in collaboration with Charley Friedman.
 I've worked closely with Charley for the past five years as exhibition engineer.
 After a showing in Summer 2021 at the Bemis Center in Omaha, NE, the installation is now on display at [The Everson](https://everson.org/explore/current-exhibitions/charley-friedman-soundtracks-for-the-present-future/) in Syracuse, NY!
-It'll be at The Everson until April 10th, 2022.
+It'll be at The Everson until April.

-Above is a video of the piece playing a Philip Glass piece, performed by Paul Barnes.
+Above is a video of the installation playing a Philip Glass piece, transcribed by Paul Barnes.
 We took lots of pictures/video, more videos like this will be posted soon™!

-[Older post about the piece, with a rough technical outline of how it works](https://lukefarritor.com/posts/soundtrack/) [Other media appearances of the piece](https://lukefarritor.com/posts/soundtracksinthemedia/)
+[Older post about the piece, with a rough technical outline of how it works](https://lukefarritor.com/posts/soundtrack/)

+[Other media appearances of the piece](https://lukefarritor.com/posts/soundtracksinthemedia/)